KurtKehren/KurtKehren.github.io/README.md

 # Mechanical Engineering Portfolio

-## SUMMARY
+## Summary
-Hello and welcome to my portfolio, if your a recruiter, friend or stranger I hope you enjoy the journey :)
+Hello and welcome to my portfolio please clcik on the images to explore each section, if your a recruiter, friend or stranger I hope you enjoy the journey :)

 ## Education
 - B.S.
 Mechanical Eningeering | Michigan State University (_December 2025_)